GoInterject/GoInterject.github.io/wDeveloper/SetupjDataPortal.md

 The **Filter** parameter excepts multiple expressions.
 Some key points:

-* This parameter is case insensitive
+* This parameter is not case sensitive
 * Brackets may or may not surround column names
 * Multiple expressions can be added using the keywords 'AND' or 'OR'
 * Terms can be compared using '<', '>', '<=', '>=', '<>' or '='